Hiccup246/norm-macdonald-quotes/README.md

 ## TODO
 - Implement proper seo
-- Gather a small selection of quotes into a json file
-- Implement new quote functionality
 - Gather a massive list of quotes into a json file
 - Deploy the project
 - Implement the whole "as mouse moves the squares behind the image move a bit